FRIM Canopy Walk will be closed from 30 June 2017.

-It is said that FRIM are reviewing routes for a replacement walkway, but that it may be made of aluminium.
-ExpatGo has written about it, albeit in a slightly entitled tone and forgetting that the original canopy walkway's primary purpose was research, which is why the fee charged was so nominal.
-And so if there is no actual research need anymore, funding a replacement is a harder sell...
+It is said that FRIM are reviewing routes for a replacement walkway, but that the new walkway may be made of aluminium.
+ExpatGo has written about it, albeit in a slightly entitled tone and forgetting that the original canopy walkway’s primary purpose was research, which is why the fee charged was so nominal.
+And so, if there is no actual research need for a walkway anymore, funding a replacement is harder to justify.

-More importantly: who will the new canopy walk be built for?
+Who will the new walkway be built for?

 The FRIM canopy walk, on the other hand, was entirely composed of narrow planks suspended by a rope lattice construction.
-The walkway is so narrow that you can't really spread your legs apart.
-Trees were carefully chosen for the route as well as being capable of bearing the bridges.
-The entrance and exit towers blend in.
+The walkway was so narrow that you can’t really spread your legs apart.
+Trees were carefully chosen for the route through the tree line as well as being capable of bearing the bridges.
+The entrance and exit towers blend into the background.

 When you walk upon them, your shoes thud softly against wood planks, the bridge bobbing slightly up and down with your step.
 Not the sing of sole scraping against metal, no metallic squeak of steel cables shifting, shearing across the living chatter of the forest.

 I hope FRIM does build a new canopy walkway.
-And I hope that the design and siting is completely up to them and their expert opinion, whether it's rope or aluminium, because I can trust them to put the forest first.
+And I hope that the design and siting is left completely up to them and their expert opinion, whether it’s rope or aluminium, because I can trust them to put the forest first.

-But I would rather they do not build a replacement, if the replacement has to be funded with the expectation of profit.
-What was lost was not just 'a' canopy walkway.
+But I would rather they do not build a replacement at all, if the replacement has to be funded with the expectation of profit.
+What was lost was not just ‘a’ canopy walkway.
 Not just a pile of rope and wood.

 It was this canopy walkway – along with all its intangible values.

-FRIM - Things to do aside from the canopy walk
+What to do in FRIM besides the canopy walk

-There is still the general hiking in parts of FRIM, though not all of the forest is open to the public.
-There is a wetlands zone, various botanical gardens and arboretums, a picnic waterfall.
-People come to cycle and jog by the lake, enjoy birdwatching (182 species), and there's even a collection of traditional timber houses.
+You can still do general hiking in parts of FRIM, though not all of the forest is open to the public.
+There is a wetlands zone, various botanical gardens and arboretums, and a picnic waterfall.
+People come to cycle and jog by the lake, enjoy birdwatching (182 species counted), and there’s even a collection of traditional timber houses.